QPeiran/pipe-to-gbq/README.md

 * Integrate **Cloud Funtion** to make the whole process fullly automatic ( **Cloud Funtion** in used pulling data from scanning system will directly push the data to the **Cloud Storage**, then fire the `on submit` trigger)

+# Beware conda no longer in use, pipenv "pipe-to-gbq" now need to be reset as the jupyter kernel